-- Financial Performance. - Financial performance measures based on consolidated annual net income and earnings per share.
-Primary focus is to return the Company to profitability and to generate appropriate risk-adjusted returns on capital. - Financial incentives for Messrs.
-Lindstrom, Lewey and Fiedler and other corporate executive management are tied to the Company's consolidated performance.
-Incentives for other executive officers, managers and operating division personnel are tied to both their respective operating company and/or organizational unit results. - Strengthen the Company's balance sheet. - Safety Performance. - Safety performance targets are based on the Company's Total Recordable Incident Rate (TRIR) for the fiscal year.

-- The safety performance targets for Messrs.
-Lindstrom, Lewey and Fiedler and other corporate executive management are tied to the Company's consolidated TRIR.
-Safety performance targets for other executive officers, managers and operating division personnel are tied to the TRIR of both their respective operating company and organizational unit. - Maintain and enhance the Company's safety culture. - Business/Personal Objectives. - Other performance criteria in the form of personal objectives were established for each executive officer in line with the Company's fiscal year 2012 plan, including the following: - Setting the tone at the top for achieving highest level of ethical conduct. - Improved financial control environment. - · Leadership/successor development. - Assure adequate liquidity and risk mitigation to support current operations.
+- Financial Performance. - Financial performance measures were based on consolidated annual net income and earnings per share.
+Primary focus was to return the Company to profitability and to generate appropriate risk-adjusted returns on capital. - Financial incentives for NEOs and other corporate executive management were tied to the Company's consolidated performance.
+Incentives for other executive officers, managers and operating division personnel were tied to both their respective operating company and/or organizational unit results. - Strengthen the Company's balance sheet. - Safety Performance. - Safety performance targets were based on the Company's Total Recordable Incident Rate (TRIR) for the fiscal year. - The safety performance targets for NEOs and other corporate executive management were tied to the Company's consolidated TRIR.
+Safety performance targets for other executive officers, managers and operating division personnel were tied to the TRIR of both their respective operating company and organizational unit. - Maintain and enhance the Company's safety culture. - Business/Personal Objectives. - Other performance criteria in the form of personal objectives were established for each executive officer in line with the Company's fiscal year 2012 plan, including the following: - Setting the tone at the top for achieving highest level of ethical conduct - Improved financial control environment - Leadership/successor development - Assure adequate liquidity and risk mitigation to support current operations